Hassan Yussuff: Canadian Labor Congress

 Yussuff's position led to him joining the CLC's Executive Council, where he co-chaired the CLC Human Rights Committee.
 In 1999, Yussuff was elected Executive Vice-President of the CLC.
 In 2002, Yussuff was elevated to the position of Secretary-Treasury within the CLC, serving for twelve years.
 On April 20, 2012, Yussuff was elected to a four-year term as President of the Trade Union Confederation of the Americas.

-In 2014, Yussuff decided to challenge CLC President Ken Georgetti for his position.
-Following a contested election, Yussuff defeated Georgetti by 40 votes at the CLC's May 2014 convention.
-His victory made him the first person to unseat an incumbent CLC president.

 He remained in that position until 2014, when he challenged incumbent CLC President Ken Georgetti, defeating him by 40 votes at the CLC's May 2014 convention to become CLC president.
 In doing so, he became first person to unseat an incumbent CLC president and the first non-white Canadian to hold the role.

-On June 18, 2021, Yussuff retired from office, and was replaced by Bea Bruske.
+Yussuff's presidency was characterized by a rift among the leadership of the CLC between NDP-loyalists and those who favoured widening the support to include the Liberal Party where appropriate.
+This reflected Yussuff's personal beliefs, and those of then-president of UNIFOR, Jerry Dias.
+Unable to reconcile his differences with the CLC on a number of issues, including on UNIFOR's decision to begin raiding other affiliates of the Congress, Dias pulled UNIFOR out of the CLC and disaffiliated, leaving Yussuff, elected from the delegates of UNIFOR, ineligible to remain in the role.
+He was given a special membership by one of the affiliates to permit him to carry out the remainder of his term, and on June 18, 2021, Yussuff retired from office, and was replaced by Bea Bruske.

+Yussuff's presidency saw the CLC make several important inroads on important issues it had campaigned for, in some cases, for decades.
+Notably, Yussuff's leadership was characterized by "Town Hall"-style campaign events, where he travelled across Canada holding events on various topic of importance, often with experts or scholars on the topic joining him on the stage.
+The CLC commissioned several studies and pushed for an expansion of the Canada Pension Plan (CPP) and an introduction of Pharmacare, a public single-payer insurance system for medications.
+In 2016, the Liberal Government of Justin Trudeau announced it would make changes to the CPP, improving the plan beginning in 2019.
+Several years later, the government announced similar plans to implement dental care coverage on a means-tested basis and to phase-in pharmacare in the near future.
+All three were achievements Yussuff and the CLC were responsible for in large part.